Los Angeles Memorial Coliseum: 1960s through 1980s

+1993

+The combination of the stadium's large, relatively shallow design, along with the presence of the track between the playing field and the stands, meant that some of the original end zone seats were as far from the field by the equivalent length of another football field.
+The Coliseum underwent a $15 million renovation before the 1993 football season, which lowered the field by 11 ft and replacing the running track with 14 new rows of seats, bringing the first row of seats closer to the playing field (a maximum distance of 54 ft at the eastern 30-yard-line).
+A portable seating section was built between the eastern endline and the peristyle bleachers (removable for concerts and similar events).
+The remaining bleachers were replaced with individual seating.

-Additionally, for Raiders home games, tarpaulins were placed over seldom-sold sections, reducing seating capacity to approximately 65,000.
-The changes were anticipated to be the first of a multi-stage renovation designed by HNTB that would have turned the Coliseum into a split-bowl stadium with two levels of mezzanine suites (the peristyle end would have been left as is).
+This was anticipated to be the first of a multi-stage renovation designed by HNTB that would have turned the Coliseum into a split-bowl stadium with two levels of mezzanine suites.
 However, after the 1994 Northridge earthquake, the $93 million was required from government agencies (including the Federal Emergency Management Agency) to repair earthquake damage, and the renovations demanded by the Raiders were put on hold indefinitely.
-The Raiders then redirected their efforts toward a proposed stadium at Hollywood Park Racetrack in Inglewood before electing to move back to the Oakland Coliseum before the 1995 NFL season.
-In 2000, Bentley Management Group (BMG) was hired as the project manager to complete work at the Coliseum and Sports Arena funded by FEMA.
-In addition to seismically bracing the Sports Arena while it remained open for events, BMG also coordinated the Coliseum's new press box elevator, various concession stands, restroom improvements, and concrete spalling repairs.
+In 2000, Bentley Management Group (BMG) was hired as the project manager to complete work at the Coliseum and Sports Arena funded by FEMA, including the Coliseum's new press box elevator, various concession stands, restroom improvements, and concrete spalling repairs.

-New videoboard

-In August 2011, construction began on the Coliseum's west end on a new 6000 sqfoot HD video scoreboard, accompanying the existing video scoreboard on the peristyle (east end) of the stadium.
-The video scoreboard officially went into operation on September 3, 2011, at USC football's home opener versus the University of Minnesota, with the game being televised on ABC.

-2018–2019 renovation project
+2018–2019

-After USC took over the Coliseum master lease in 2013, they began making plans for major renovations needed and as stipulated in the master lease agreement.
-On October 29, 2015, USC unveiled an estimated $270 million project for a massive renovation and restoration the Coliseum.
-The upgrades included: replacing all seats in the stadium, construction of a larger and modern press box (with new box suites, premium lounges, a viewing deck, a V.I.P. section, and the introduction of LED ribbon boards), adding new aisles and widening some seats, a new sound system, restoration and renaming of the peristyle to the Julia and George Argyros Plaza, stadium wide Wi-Fi, two new HD video jumbotrons, new concession stands, upgraded entry concourses, new interior and exterior lighting, modernization of plumbing and electrical systems, and a reduction in capacity of about 16,000 seats, with the final total at approximately 78,500 seats.

-The plans were met with mixed reactions from the public.
-The Los Angeles 2028 Olympic bid committee contemplated additional renovations to support its bid.
+Additional seating increased the Coliseum's seating capacity to 93,607 in September 2008.
+After assuming the Coliseum master lease in 2013, USC unveiled an estimated $270 million project for a massive renovation and restoration the Coliseum in October 2015.
+The plans were met with mixed reactions from the public, and the Los Angeles Olympic bid committee contemplated additional renovations to support its bid.
+Construction began in January 2018 and was completed in time for the 2019 football season, using only university funds.

-On January 8, 2018, USC began the project to renovate and improve the Coliseum.
-The project, which was solely funded by the university, was completed by the 2019 football season, and was the first major upgrade of the stadium in 20 years.
 The project budget increased from the initial estimate of $270 million to $315 million mainly due to the tight construction schedule.

+The upgrades included replacing every seat in the stadium, adding new aisles and widening some seats; construction of a larger and modern press box with new box suites, premium lounges, a viewing deck, a V.I.P. section, and the introduction of LED ribbon boards; restoration and renaming of the peristyle to the Julia and George Argyros Plaza; and adding a new sound system, stadium wide Wi-Fi, two new HD video jumbotrons, new concession stands, upgraded entry concourses, new interior and exterior lighting, modernization of plumbing and electrical systems.
+Capacity was reduced by about 16,000 seats.
+The current official capacity of the Coliseum is 77,500, with 42 suites, 1,100 club seats, 24 loge boxes, and a 500-person rooftop terrace.